microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-00.md

 Now that you have the common prerequisites installed on your workstation, there is a sample application that we will be working off of for this hack.

 Your coach will provide you with a Resources.zip file that contains resources you will need to complete the hack.
-If you plan to work locally, you should unpack it on your workstation.
-If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unpack it there.
+If you plan to work locally, you should unzip it on your workstation.
+If you plan to use the Azure Cloud Shell, you should upload it to the Cloud Shell and unzip it there.

 ### Sample WebApp with Cosmos DB

- The sample app is a WebApp deployed on app service with cosmos db as database.
+ The sample app is a WebApp deployed on App Service with Cosmos DB as a database.
 It counts the number of visitors visiting the page and inserts the same into a sample collection in Cosmos DB.

 ### Installation